How to Seek Protection from Loan Shark Harassment in Singapore

 Licensed vs Unlicensed Moneylenders

-Licensed moneylenders, as defined by the Moneylenders Act, is a “a person who, whether as principal or agent, carries on or holds himself out in any way as carrying on the business of moneylending, whether or not he carries on any other business.”
+Licensed moneylenders, as defined by the Moneylenders Act, is “a person who, whether as principal or agent, carries on or holds himself out in any way as carrying on the business of moneylending, whether or not he carries on any other business.”
 However, not just anyone can be a money lender.

-According to Section 5 of the Moneylenders Act, a person can be a licensed moneylender if they have a licence, are excluded moneylenders, or are exempt moneylenders under the law.
+According to Section 5 of the Moneylenders Act, a person can be a licensed moneylender if they have a license, are excluded moneylenders, or are exempt moneylenders under the law.
 Excluded moneylenders are those who are not prohibited from lending money under the Moneylenders Act—for instance, a pawnbroker licensed under the Pawnbrokers Act.
 On the other hand, Exempt moneylenders are those who have been exempted by the law based on the government’s discretion.
 This, of course, is subject to approval.

 Those without a license are unlicensed moneylenders and might be loan sharks.
 Do not, under any circumstances, engage with them.